pangeo-fish/pangeo-fish/docs/format.md

 ## Overall Structure

-The data repository contains one `.csv` file detailing all the acoustic receivers involved (named `stations.csv`), and each data storage tag (DST) data is stored under a directory whose name corresponds to the tag's identification:
+The data repository contains one `.csv` file detailing all the acoustic receiver deployments involved (named `stations.csv`), and each data storage tag (DST) data is stored under a directory whose name corresponds to the tag's identification:

 ```
 your_tag_folder